adospace/reactorui-maui-docs/getting-started.md

 ## Best practices

-When the app is hot/reloaded, a new assembly is compiled on the fly and injected into the running app.
+When the app is hot-reloaded, a new assembly is compiled on the fly and injected into the running app.
 This means that the new component lives in a different assembly from the original one.
 It's recommended to follow these best practices in order to avoid type mismatch issues:

 * Component state class should contain only public properties whose types are value-type or string.
 * If you need a component state with properties other than value-type/string (i.e. classes), host them in a separate assembly (project) so that it's not hot reloaded.